Goldsmiths - University of London

 AVPhDs in Media & Communications at Goldsmiths

-The Media and Communications Department has been offering a PhD programme partially by audio-visual practice for the last five years.
-We positively encourage applications from Doctoral candidates who wish to submit as part of their thesis a portfolio of practical work (such as photographs, video, film or other audio-visual material) alongside a reduced textual component.
-The work submitted must be original, and be as integral to the research processes and outcomes of the project as the textual component.
+We positively encourage applications from Doctoral candidates who wish to submit, as part of their thesis, a portfolio of practical work (such as photographs, video, film, installations, websites or other digital/print material) alongside a reduced textual component.
+The work submitted must be original, and be as integral to the research aims, processes and outcomes of the project as the textual component itself.
 The final thesis as a whole will therefore demonstrate the integration of its practical and theoretical components, so that text and practice reflect critically on each other.

 Criteria/regulations

-3. The practical component should fully exploit the medium (or ‘multi-medium’) in which it is working and should make a contribution to the thesis that could not have been made in words.
+- The practical component should fully and creatively exploit the medium in which it is made, and should make a contribution to the thesis that could not have been made in words.

-5. Similarly, the thesis cannot be ‘carried’ by the practical component, however original.
+- Similarly, the thesis cannot be ‘carried’ by the practical component, however original.
 The textual component of the thesis will therefore normally be more than a ‘commentary’ on the practical work.
-It should offer a substantial theoretical contribution to the chosen field of enquiry, at the standard (though not the length) of a normal PhD thesis.
+It should offer a substantial crtical, theoretical, formal or technical contribution to the chosen field of enquiry, at the standard (though not the length) of a normal PhD thesis.

 Applications